Skip to content

 Around 1900

-Moved to Asakusa Tanaka-Machi (modern day Nihonzutsumi in Taito)
+Moved to Asakusa Tanaka-machi (present-day Nihonzutsumi in Taito)

 The Second-generation Owner

-The second-generation owner began making bamboo baskets and sieves in his teenage years.
-After serving in the Russo-Japanese War, he began selling household items and other goods as well.
-He was particularly concerned with making kakukago (rectangular baskets) and looked for ways to make them even better.
-Youths from neighboring prefectures also came to our store to learn their craft from the owner.
+The second-generation owner began making bamboo baskets and bamboo colanders in his teenage years.
+After serving in the Russo-Japanese War, he also started selling household goods and other daily items.
+He devoted particular effort to improving the quality of rectangular baskets (kakukago), continually seeking ways to refine their construction.
+Young craftsmen from neighboring prefectures came to the store to learn their craft under him.

 1904–1905